LightBoy01/ai-job-spot/src/articles/the-last-human-frontier-deep-work.md

 ## The AI Advantage: Speed vs. Depth

 AI excels at speed and scale.
 It can analyze gigabytes of data in seconds, identify correlations invisible to the human eye, and generate variations on a theme with dizzying rapidity.
 But what AI struggles with, at least for now, is the nuanced, intuitive leap, the synthesis of disparate ideas into a truly novel concept, the sustained, creative problem-solving that requires profound, uninterrupted thought.
 This is the domain of deep work.
-This concept is further explored in our article on [Internal Link: The Polymath's Secret: Cultivating Analogical Thinking in an Age of Specialization].
+This concept is further explored in our article on [The Polymath's Secret: Cultivating Analogical Thinking in an Age of Specialization](/articles/the-polymaths-secret-analogical-thinking).

 ## Cultivating the Deep Work Habit: A Modern Asceticism